Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/07-AI-Engine-Floating-Point/README.md

 ## AI Engine Architecture Details

-Versal adaptive compute acceleration platforms (Adaptive SoCs) combine Scalar Engines, Adaptable Engines, and Intelligent Engines with leading-edge memory and interfacing technologies to deliver powerful heterogeneous acceleration for any application.
+Versal™ adaptive SoCs combine programmable logic (PL), processing system (PS), and AI Engines with leading-edge memory and interfacing technologies to deliver powerful heterogeneous acceleration for any application.
+The hardware and software are targeted for programming and optimization by data scientists and software and hardware developers.
+A host of tools, software, libraries, IP, middleware, and frameworks enable Versal adaptive SoCs to support all industry-standard design flows.
-Intelligent Engines are SIMD VLIW AI Engines for adaptive inference and advanced signal processing compute, and DSP Engines for fixed point, floating point, and complex MAC operations.

 ![missing image](./images/Versal.png)

-The Intelligent Engine comes as an array of AI Engines connected together using AXI-Stream interconnect blocks:

 **AI Engine array**